Trump ally Steve Bannon appeals conviction in Jan. 6 committee contempt case

 The U.S. Court of Appeals for the District of Columbia Circuit took the case under consideration.

-Bannon, 69, was convicted last July of two counts of contempt of Congress and later sentenced that August to four months in prison.
+Bannon, 69, was convicted in July 2022 of two counts of contempt of Congress and later sentenced that October to four months in prison.
 U.S. District Judge Carl Nichols put the sentence was on hold as his appeal played out, later saying in court documents he expected the case to be overturned.

 A second Trump aide, trade advisor Peter Navarro, was also convicted of contempt of Congress this past September and has also vowed to appeal.
 The House panel had sought their testimony about Trump's efforts to overturn the 2020 presidential election.